 As noted in Section 1.1, the Parkhill POI will also connect the nearby NextEra Jericho Wind Energy Centre's lands with the hydro lines on the east side of the current study area.
-The Stage 1 and 2 archaeological assessments for this project are ongoing and will be reported on in 2012.
-The Stage 1 archaeological assessment is being conducted by Golder under PIF P001-607-2010 (Golder forthcoming a), while the Stage 2 archaeological assessment is being conducted by Golder under PIFs P218-007-2010 and P218-039-2011 (Golder forthcoming b).
+The Stages 1 and 2 archaeological assessments for this project are ongoing and will be reported on in 2012.
+As with the NextEra Bornish Wind Energy Centre, additional turbine layout changes are ongoing for the NextEra Jericho Wind Energy Centre.